amanuense/CPAP_data_uploader/README.md

 **Want to use this?** Download the latest release package with precompiled firmware and easy upload tools.

+### Known issues
+- Sometimes the CPAP machine will complain about SD card not working.
+This is likely caused by CPAP machine attempting to access the SD card at the same time as our firmware.
+When this happens just reinsert the SD card.
+- The upload doesn't create the DATALOG folder.
+We are tracking this issue.
+To prevent this issue, copy the data of the SD card into the destination folder or manually create the DATALOG folder.

 👉 [Download Latest Release](../../releases) (includes upload tools for Windows, Mac, and Linux)

 See the [User Guide](release/README.md) for complete setup and usage instructions.